travis-ci/docs-travis-ci-com/user/enterprise/worker-configuration.md

 ## Worker behind a HTTP(S) Proxy

-If you're using Travis CI Enterprise behind a HTTP(S) proxy, we've got you covered.
+If you're using Travis CI Enterprise behind an HTTP(S) proxy, we've got you covered.
 Since travis-worker 4.6 it is possible to run builds behind a proxy.

 ### How do I find out if I have the correct travis-worker version installed?